-- The shop grows quickly, many goods have to be entered and updated at the same time, the orders get out of hand (see our tips on high-performance WooCommerce hosting).
+- The shop grows quickly, many goods have to be entered and updated at the same time, and the orders get out of hand (see our tips on high-performance WooCommerce hosting).

 In all these cases, the operators are grateful for a service provider who takes over the administrative activities in whole or in part.
 In most cases, billing is based on time and effort, but a fixed monthly fee is also conceivable.

 Billing on the clock is very convenient for your customers: High payments are only due when there is a lot of work to be done, which is ideally reflected in higher sales.
 With a flat rate, you as a service provider should specify in writing exactly which task packages are included and which are not.

 Typical packages for content or technical maintenance include:

 - The creation of products or the import of these from external databases, including quality control

 - The optimization of product images for the online shop